a-paija/Alaska-Air-Group-Financial-Report/README.md

 #### **Overall Goal: Diagnose the root causes of profitability decline and provide actionable recommendations to stabilize cost structure, restore efficiency, and generate sustainable margin expansion.**

+** A FULL official online detailed report for stakeholders and business leaders can be found [here](https://github.com/a-paija/Alaska-Air-Group-Financial-Report/blob/main/ALK_Financial_Diagnostic_Report.pdf)**

 > **Note:** Detailed recommendations and implementation actions are consolidated in the final section of this report.

-**📄 An official online detailed report for stakeholders and business leaders can be found [here](https://github.com/a-paija/Alaska-Air-Group-Financial-Report/blob/main/ALK_Financial_Diagnostic_Report.pdf)**

 ## Data Structure & Initial Checks